temperlang/temperlang-blog/posts/stretching.md

 # Stretching the strangeness budget to bridge language communities

+This series of articles explores differences between programming languages &mdash; differences that might make each language the right tool for a different job, but that complicate translating concepts across languages.

 What good is a programming language that translates to all the others?
 If its semantics don't translate faithfully, not a lot.
 If they do, developers can easily identify common problems and craft shared